- Sociology

 Service

-I serve on the editorial board of Social Forces, have served for Sociological Perspectives, and review widely.
+I serve on the editorial board of Social Forces, am a guest editor for a Law, Probability & Risk special issue on statistical models for fingerprint analysis, and review widely.

 Outside of work, I enjoy culinary experiments (like perfecting my own beef jerky recipe), being active, and the challenge of playing progressive metal drum parts.